tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 network, you will be discovered.
 This is called a time/traffic correlation attack.
 For an interesting talk about some of the Tor attacks, refer to [[6]].

+Two examples of where people using Tor that were discovered:
+- 16th December 2013, Havard University received a bomb threat, that was tracked down to Eldo Kim, who was one of the few people using Tor on the campus network when the email had been sent.
+After questioning, admitted he had sent the hoax bomb threat, as he wanted to get out of an exam. [[7]]
+- Hector Xavier Monsegur(Sabu) normally used Tor for connecting to IRC but was caught not using it once and FBI found his home IP.
+After being caught, he started to collaborate with the FBI.
+While Hector was chatting to Jeremy Hammond(sup_g) on IRC, Jeremy let slip where he had been arrested before and other groups he had been involved with.
+This helped reduce the number of suspects and FBI were able to get a court order to monitor internet access and was able to correlate when Jeremy was using Tor.[[8]]

 ## Conclusion